gustacamara/Min-theme-jetbrains/README.md

 # Acknowledgments

-  This theme is an adaptation of the "Min Dark" color theme for Visual Studio Code.
+  This theme is an adaptation of the "Min Theme( dark )" color theme for Visual Studio Code.
 All credit goes to the original creator.